Flashtekuk/Public/LB/README.md

 spoolersheck.sh - WMI check of Windows servers to confirm if a given service is running.

+sync-reload.sh - Script to copy file from primary to secondary and reload haproxy.

 upload_license.sh - Upload license key file to Loadbalancer.org appliance WebUI.

 upload_ssh.sh - Upload SSH key to Loadbalancer.org appliance WebUI.